-Bonds come in two types: corporate bonds (loans to companies) and government bonds (loans to a government).
+Bonds come in two types: corporate bonds (loans to companies) and government bonds (loans to a government, also known as gilts).
 Investors typically receive a fixed return on their investment or 'interest' on their loan, except for index-linked gilts, which is linked to inflation.

-Bonds and Gilts typically give lower returns than equities in the longer term, but they are generally more predictable.
+Bonds and gilts typically give lower returns than equities in the longer term, but they are also generally expected to experience less sharp rises and falls in their value compared to equities.